adimehta03/Emotional-Virtual-Assistant-with-COVID-informatics/README.md

+# EVA - Emotional Virtual Assistant
-# CODS - Our Contribution to the Open Source Projects during this pandemic.
+## Our Contribution to the Open Source Projects during this pandemic.

 <hr>